A lead magnet isn’t something you can put on your fridge.

 An interior design studio can use home decor ideas.

-A web design service can use examples of gorgeous websites.
+A web design service can use examples of gorgeous ecommerce websites.

 Can you also inspire your potential customers somehow?

 If yes, then definitely consider making an inspiration file.
 This lead magnet is a file with content that can inspire your potential customers with examples or best practices.